Huhu beetle: Taxonomy

+Phylogeny

+A 2023 study examined the phylogeny (evolutionary history) of Australian Rhipidocerini using genomic data produced by shotgun sequencing.
+The study placed Prionoplus in the Rhipidocerini, a tribe within the longhorn beetles, and positioned it as basal to all other Rhipidocerini species that were sequenced (all of which were Australian species), meaning it split off earlier than the other species that were studied.

 Etymology

-The Māori name huhu is ultimately Austronesian in origin from root form *bukbuk₃, where cognates in related languages (like Tagalog bukbok) refer to weevils known to infest wood and rice across tropical Southeast Asia.

-In Māori, huhu has semantically evolved to refer explicitly to its larval form (also tunga haere, tunga rākau).
-As the huhu larva reaches maturity it ceases to bore in wood and casts its skin.
-This still edible stage is known in Māori as tataka.
-It then develops wings and legs, and while it is still white, it is known as pepe or pepe-te-muimui.
-Finally, it emerges and flies off to reproduce and is known as tunga rere.
+The Māori name huhu is ultimately Austronesian in origin from the root form *bukbuk.
+Cognates, words in different languages derived from a common ancestor, in the more closely related Malayo-Polynesian languages (like Tagalog bukbok) refer to weevils that infest wood and rice across tropical Southeast Asia.
+In Māori, huhu has semantically evolved to also refer to its larval form (also tunga haere, tunga rākau).
+As the larva reaches maturity, it ceases to bore in wood and sheds its skin.
+This stage is known in Māori as tātaka.
+It then develops wings and legs, and while it is still white, it is known as pepe or pepe te muimui.
+Finally, it emerges and flies off to reproduce in its adult stage and is known as tunga rere.